 When you think of someone living a simple life, you might imagine a person who has few comforts, perhaps even someone who is living off the grid.
 There is a stereotype that equates using a lot of tech with having a more complicated and extravagant lifestyle.
 Getting away from it all often involves turning off your phone for a while.
 People talk about cutting out their use of tech to simplify things, but tech can actually be a great tool for living more minimally.
 And while tech certainly costs money, it can also help you save.
+Tech helps us save money in all facets of life.
+For instance, we stay up to date with the latest tax deductions and credits by using popular tax programs such as TurboTax Deluxe.
+We maximize our gas mileage by using “Eco Mode” in our cars.
+We book the lowest price rental cars and lodging thanks to minute-by-minute price aggregators.
 Live more simply by thinking about how you use tech, looking for ways to save money, considering a smart home and using tools that block you from the greatest temptations and time-wasters on your devices.

 Tech does make your life simpler and less cluttered if you use it wisely, but that wise use is key.
 Adopt a principle of ruthlessness when it comes to your phone and other devices.
 Which apps and other tools genuinely do the job you need them to in the best way possible and make your life better and easier?
 Which ones do not?
 You may decide that you want to keep streaming music, but you only use one or two social media apps productively.
 A game might be a time waster, but it might also help you relax.
 The key is not to think about what you should keep but which tools really do the job for you.